 After a report’s results are displayed, you may need to further restrict the data displayed without changing how the calculations were performed.
 You can limit the data displayed in a report by specifying maximum and minimum values for a given metric.
 These maximums and minimums determine which rows of a result set are displayed in the report, and are called report limits.
 For example, the image below shows you a report that ranks all employee sales.

 You want to see only the results of the top ten employees.
 If you apply a report limit to restrict the data displayed to the top ten employees, the data used to calculate the sales rank is not affected.
 Only the employees displayed changes, as shown in the image below.

 Setting a Report Limit:

--Click Save and Close to save the report limit.
+- Click Save and Close to save the reporting limit.

-If the report has a filter, the filter is applied to the report data first, then the report limit is applied to further restrict the data returned in the report.
+If the report has a filter, the filter is applied to the report data first, then the reporting limit is applied to further restrict the data returned in the report.

 Metric join types: These determine how tables of metric data (usually numerical data, such as sales, costs, or profits) are joined to each other.

 The image below shows the metric join typesetting in the Report Data Options dialog box.

 Default: This option sets the metric to use the join typeset for that individual metric when that metric was created with the Metric Editor.
 If no join type was determined this way for the metric, this option sets the metric to use the join typeset at the project level.

 Inner: This option displays only the data common to all data source tables from which data is being gathered for this metric.